centrifugal/documentation/server/advanced_configuration.md

 ws://localhost:8000/socket
 ```

-This is endpoint for admin connections.
+This is an endpoint for admin websocket connections.
 In most scenarios it's used only by our builtin web
 interface.
 You can read about web interface in dedicated chapter.
-Here we will just show how
-to enable it:
+Here we will just show how to enable it:

 ```
 {